-Join Doug Winnie for an in-depth discussion in this video What you should know, part of Up and Running with Xbox One.
+Join Doug Winnie for an in-depth discussion in this video What you should know, part of Learning Xbox One.

 - Xbox One is designed for anyone to use so you don't really need to know anything particular before you get started with this course.
 That being said, having experience with computers and working with the internet is good background information for you when you work with the Xbox One since you'll be connecting it to the internet and working with apps similar to those that are on tablets or computers.
 In addition, when you work with the Xbox you'll need to create a Microsoft account.
 If you have an existing Xbox Live, Outlook.com, or Office 365 account, you already have a Microsoft account.